cpfaff/aggregator/README.md

    - Run `docker-compose down` and then `docker-compose up` to rebuild
    - Check Docker logs with `docker-compose logs`
    - Verify Docker and Docker Compose versions

+5. **Traefik Routing Issues**:
+   - Verify container labels are correctly configured
+   - Check Traefik logs with `docker-compose logs traefik`
+   - Ensure your service is connected to the `app-network`
+   - Check that the container has `traefik.enable=true` label

 ## Contributing